Join the KOOP team!

 Step 1 – Become a Volunteer

 Before you can volunteer at KOOP, you will need to attend a volunteer orientation.
-We hold orientations once a month on the fourth Tuesday at 6:00pm at the studio.
-Please contact the Volunteer Coordinator if you are interested or for more information.
+We typically hold orientations once a month on the fourth Tuesday at 6:30pm at the studio.
+Please contact the Volunteer Coordinator (email@example.com) if you are interested or for more information.

 Step 2 – Volunteering Opportunities and Station Events

-Keep up with volunteering opportunities and station events by subscribing to the KOOP mailing list and attending monthly station-wide meetings (generally, 7pm, first Mondays of the month).
+Keep up with volunteering opportunities and station events by subscribing to the KOOP List Google Group and attending monthly station-wide meetings (generally, 7 PM, first Mondays of the month, location TBD).

 Step 3 – Record Your Volunteer Hours

 Make sure your hours are recorded in the volunteer hours tracking system (provided by Journyx).
 You are responsible for logging your own hours.
 Every KOOP volunteer has an account on the volunteer hours system (separate account) - to record their volunteer hours.
-Volunteers that attend an Orientation will have an account automatically created for them.
 If you need a new account or have troubles contact the Volunteer Coordinator.